Oliver Harriman

-Oliver Harriman (September 16, 1829 – March 12, 1904) was an American businessman and a member of the wealthy Harriman family.
+Oliver Harriman (September 16, 1829 – March 12, 1904) was an American businessman and one of the founders of the Harriman business dynasty.

 Early life

 Oliver Harriman was born on September 16, 1829, in New York City.
 His parents were Orlando Harriman and Anne Ingland.
 His brother, Orlando Harriman, was the father of railroad tycoon Edward H. Harriman and grandfather of New York Governor W. Averell Harriman.

 His grandfather, William Harriman, emigrated from England in 1795 and engaged successfully in trading and commercial pursuits.

 Career

 Harriman began his career in the dry goods commission house of McCurdy, Aldrich & Spencer.
 Later, with James Low, his father-in-law, Harriman co-founded Low, Harriman & Co., "one of the best known and wealthiest" dry goods firms in New York City.

 Harriman served on the Boards of Directors of the Bank of America, the Guaranty Trust Company of New York (which later merged with J.P.
 Morgan & Co.), and the Mutual Life Insurance Company of New York (later known as Mutual of New York).